-Edible plants (all edible forest layers) will be specified within the walled garden and climbers will be planted at the base of the walled garden wall and entrance archways to achieve a secret garden character.
+Edible plants (all edible forest layers) will be specified within the walled garden and climbers will be planted at the base of the walled garden wall and entrance archways to achieve a secret garden character, thus reintroducing the kitchen garden use to the walled garden.

 Ornamental planting is proposed directly around the blocks, in some areas this will be low level planting to account for lower build ups and a no dig planting method within root protection zones.
 In other areas this will also include taller species to allow for more structural interest.
-Marginal (both dry and wet), emergents and submerged aquatics will be proposed around the pond area, whereas dry swale species will be used along the slopes of the dry swales.
+Marginal (both dry and wet), emergents and submerged aquatics will be proposed around the pond area, whereas a wet meadow mix will be used at the base of the swales, and a dry swale mix on the banks.
 A mix of sedum and biodiverse roof planting will be planted within the green/blue roofs and sedum boxes will also be provided on the tops of bicycle sheds.